timwarnock/wordscanner.py/README.md

     0inputs+0outputs (0major+76902minor)pagefaults 0swaps

 ## Conclusion
-For natural language processing, a naive set() of prefixes is faster than Trie, and is nearly as memory efficient as [libdatrie](https://linux.thai.net/~thep/datrie/datrie.html).
+For natural language processing, a naive set() of prefixes is faster than Trie, and is nearly as memory efficient as a DAWG or [libdatrie](https://linux.thai.net/~thep/datrie/datrie.html).